Discretionary Trusts

 How Can A Discretionary Trust Help With Inheritance Tax?

-Discretionary trusts offer a tax-efficient solution for transferring wealth to beneficiaries, providing an array of compelling benefits that set them apart.
+Discretionary trusts offer a tax-efficient solution for transferring wealth to beneficiaries, providing an array of compelling advantages that make them an enticing option:

 1. Avoiding a hefty inheritance tax burden for your loved ones.